 When faced with a healthcare fraud investigation, organizations must have a plan to effectively ascertain the relevant facts and develop a strategy of communication with the open Although organizations government. and the government might not always agree on the appropriate outcome, it is possible to reach workable compromises if the parties communicate openly.
-For compliance officers and counsel to have credibility in its interactions with the government, they must understand the facts, the investigation and the potential exposure.
-Undertaking internal investigations that are appropriately planned and executed help prepare organizations to address government allegations. concerns and is It impossible for an organization's management or board to chart an appropriate course in the face of potential wrongdoing without sound legal and compliance advice.
-In conclusion, all well-grounded action plans to protect organizational interests depend upon a command of the facts and an ability to persuasively communicate those facts.
+For compliance officers and counsel to have credibility in its interactions with the government, they must understand the facts, the investigation and the potential Undertaking exposure. internal investigations that are appropriately planned and executed help prepare organizations to address government and concerns allegations.
+It is impossible for organization's an management or board to chart an appropriate course in the face of potential wrongdoing without sound legal and compliance advice.
+In conclusion, all well-grounded action plans to protect organizational interests depend upon a command of the facts and an ability persuasively to communicate the facts.

-I would like to thank Jessica Talati for her assistance in the preparation of this article.
+1 I would like to thank Jessica Talati for her assistance in the preparation of this article.
 Ms. Talati is an associate in the White Collar Defense Group of Arnold & Porter LLP's Washington, DC office.
 Since 2009, Ms. Talati has represented health care providers and pharmaceutical companies in a wide variety of fraud and abuse matters.
-Ms. Talati is an honors graduate of Northwestern School of Law where she served as Executive Editor of the Northwestern Journal of Technology and Intellectual Property.
+Ms. Talati is an honors graduate of Northwestern University School of Law where she served as Executive Editor of the Northwestern Journal of Technology and Intellectual Property.